-“Sara’s Century” is a 12-episode podcast serial about Sara Mebel, a 100-year-old Jewish woman who left Russia forever on September 11, 2001.
+“Sara’s Century” is a 12-episode podcast serial about Sara Mebel (1919-2020), a Jewish woman from the former Soviet Union who left Russia forever on September 11, 2001.
 Her words are voiced by Dr. Julia Zavadsky.
 An intimate chronicle of Sara’s personal story against the backdrop of Soviet history, “Sara’s Century” shows how antisemitism, revolution, Stalin’s Terror, war, and immigration affected one single individual.

 When Sara emigrated to the United States, she moved in with an American family: her cousin Robert Weinberg, a Swarthmore College history professor; his wife Laurie Bernstein; and their school-age son.
 Not long after Sara arrived, Laurie, now a professor emerita of history at Rutgers University, interviewed her about life in the Soviet Union.
 Sara shared stories with Laurie about what it meant to be a Jew in Moscow under communism, what it felt like when the regime arrested her father as an “enemy of the people,” and how she fared in distant Siberia when the German army invaded in 1941.
 The podcast explores these dramatic moments in Sara’s life, along with the more mundane ones about day-to-day existence in the Soviet Union and Sara’s career as a seismologist in the USSR’s Academy of Sciences.